johanlundahl/temp_sensor/README.md

 deep_sleep_interval = 60	# seconds to set device in deep sleep
 sensor_name = 'name-of-the-sensor'
 ```

+Upload the following files according to the [download and upload of files](https://github.com/johanlundahl/temp_sensor#download-and-upload-of-files) section.
+Upload the following files to the microcontrol:
+* temp_sensor/boot.py
+* temp_sensor/config.py
+* temp_sensor/main.py
+* temp_sensor/sensor.py
+* temp_sensor/umqttsimple.

+If the microcontrol is powered by a battery then upload `temp_sensor/main_battery.py` as `main.py`instead.

 ## Start the microcontrol
 Once the microcontrol is powered up it will start automatically and publish values to the configured MQTT broker at the given interval.